Prabhakar-Naik/third-party-gateways/README.md

 please go through <a href="https://razorpay.com/">RAZORPAY</a> documentation you can learn the things on <a href=""https://razorpay.com/docs/#home-payments>developer docs</a> for integration guide.
 Then Go with <a href="https://razorpay.com/docs/api">API Reference</a> you can easily develop the integration.

+<h2>Third API Integration Aadhaar KYC Verification API:</h2>
+please go through <a href="https://dashboard.sandbox.co.in">SANDBOX</a> documentation you can learn the things which is government authority api like Aadhaar verification, PAN verification ect.
+Here you can refer developer documentation: <a href="https://developer.sandbox.co.in/reference/authenticate-api">API Reference</a>